Zywave/booster/src/_areas/design-system/components/wells.md

 ---
 ## Usage

-Wells are a component to provide Zywave system-generated or user-initiated feedback.
-Wells should be used when the message requires more attention than uncontained text while remaining within the context of a page.
+Wells are delivery mechanism for providing Zywave system-generated or user-initiated feedback.
+Wells should be used when the message requires more attention than uncontained text without shifting the focus away from the current page.

 The Well color and icon add emphasis to the message while visually indicating the type of message contained within.
 Typically, Wells are present on page load, but in rare cases they may animate in to draw more attention to the message.

 <docs-note>

-For more information on when a well is the appropriate delivery system, [see messages.](/design-system/voice-and-tone/messages/)
+For more information on when a Well is the appropriate delivery system, [see messages.](/design-system/voice-and-tone/messages/)

 </docs-note>